TylerSw1ft/Helpful-computer-wiki/Disaster-Recovery-and-Backups-for-Project-Trident-to-non-ZFS-Repositories.md

 	    use net
     }

+Ken Moore [says](https://t.me/ProjectTrident/39203) I should create a pull request for this [in the TrueOS ports repo](https://github.com/trueos/trueos-ports/tree/trueos-master/archivers/urbackup-client).

-Can start urbackupclientbackend in the background using `sudo /usr/local/sbin/urbackupclientbackend -d`, but so far `sudo urbackupclientctl set-settings` returns me to the command prompt.
+I can start urbackupclientbackend in the background using `sudo /usr/local/sbin/urbackupclientbackend -d`, but so far `sudo urbackupclientctl set-settings` returns me to the command prompt.

 Client log files indicate it's not seeing the server: